 Agricultural Commission

-The Commission meets on the second Tuesday of every month, at 7:00 PM in the Town Office
+The Commission meets on the second Tuesday of every month, at 7:00 PM in the Library Lower Level

 Additional alternates: